es-kumagai/OpenOthers/README.md

 - Brave
 - Vivaldi

 This extension is also able to open in Safari itself as new window.
+This feature is useful when you want to open the same page in different windows and see them side by side.

 ## DESCRIPTION